boss9292/ParserProject/readme.md

 The grammar is new line sensitive but not scope indentation-sensitive like real Python.
 Meaning that it'll parse even if not perfectly indentented within a scope(if statement for example) Blocks are recognized based on NEWLINE groups instead of INDENT/DEDENT.
 This is enough to imitate the python parser for simple programs.

-2. File Structure
+File Structure
+-
 ParserThree.g4          → grammar file (lexer + parser rules)
 gen/                    → generated lexer/parser from ANTLR
 run.py                  → GUI to run parser
 project_deliverable_3.py  → Test codes

-3. How to Build the Parser
+How to Build the Parser

-Have all the files in a single directory and move to that directory
+-

+Download the src code

-Remove any old gen directory if applies. rmdir /s /q gen
+1.Remove any old gen directory if applies.

+    rmdir /s /q gen

-Generate the lexer and parser: antlr4 -Dlanguage=Python3 ParserThree.g4 -o gen
+2.Generate the lexer and parser

+    antlr4 -Dlanguage=Python3 ParserThree.g4 -o gen

-Run the run.py:
+3.Run the run.py:

-  -python run.py
+    python run.py
 Or

-  -python run.py [sample code]
+    python run.py [sample code]

-4. How the GUI Works
+How the GUI Works
+-

 The GUI lets you type or paste code into a box and click Parse.